shivanshdave/2020-432/projects/project1/README.md

 which come straight from the proposal, and the last of which requires a single line of code in R.

-  - Sections 1-9 are exactly the same as what you prepared for the proposal.
+  - Sections 1-8 are exactly the same as what you prepared for the proposal.
 You should nail down any details that were not yet specified in your original submissions of the proposal.
 Sections 5-8, in particular, should be adjusted as necessary to reflect the actual analyses you wound up doing.
+  - Section 9 is now just the **Affirmation** that the data can bs shared with us, as we’re moving the session info to the bottom of the document.
   - Section 10 is **new**, should be labeled “Linear Regression Analyses” and is dedicated to that work.
   - Section 11 is **new**, should be labeled “Logistic Regression